 You also have the right to seek compensation for any wages you lost while recovering from your injuries.
 Should your injuries leave you unable to continue working at the same job you did before the accident, you can even attempt to recover the wages you would have likely earned if you did not suffer injuries in the accident.

 Finally, you have the ability to seek pain and suffering damages.
 This compensation can include lingering pain from physical injuries.
-It may also include things related to any mental trauma you have suffered, such as an inability to sleep or to drive a car because of the fear brought on from the accident.
+It could also include things related to any mental trauma you have suffered, such as an inability to sleep or drive a car because of the fear brought on from the accident.

-Understanding Georgia’s Statute of Limitations
+Discuss Georgia’s Statute of Limitations with a Lawyer